DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-state.md

 Field | Type | Description
 ------|------|------------
-column | string | Specifies column name to group by
+column | string | Specifies a column name to group by

 ### <a name="group-key"></a>GroupKey